Veterinary Technician Cover Letter Sample:

 Thank you for taking the time to consider my application.
 I look forward to hearing from you.

-How to Write a Veterinarian Technician Cover Letter:
+How to Write a Vet Tech Cover Letter:

 It is best to address your cover letter directly to the hiring manager, recruiter, or whoever posted the job notice.
 Avoid using generic greetings such as "To whom it may concern" and always use the relevant title followed by the person's last name, such as "Dear Ms. Winslow."

 In the opening paragraph of your cover letter, you should explain why you are writing and specifically mention the job title you are applying for.
-Next, briefly state which of the job description requirements you meet such as a Bachelor's degree in veterinary technology or 3 to 5 years of experience working at an animal shelter or veterinary practice.
+Next, briefly state which of the job description requirements you meet such as a bachelor's degree in veterinary technology or 3–5 years of experience working at an animal shelter or veterinary practice.